alchemy-swift/alchemy/Docs/6a_RuneBasics.md

 }
 ```

-## Decoding from `DatabaseRow`
+## Decoding from `SQLRow`

-`Model`s may be "decoded" from a `DatabaseRow` that was the result of a raw query or query builder query.
+`Model`s may be "decoded" from a `SQLRow` that was the result of a raw query or query builder query.
 The `Model`'s properties will be mapped to their relevant columns, factoring in any custom `keyMappingStrategy`.
 This will throw an error if there is an issue while decoding, such as a missing column.

 ```swift
 struct User: Model {